-Tibet Nepal Border to Reopen
+Tibet Nepal Overland Border Open

 Nepal Safe For Travelers

-Again, the Nepal siuation today is safe again after the 2015 Nepal Earthquake.
-Some Nepal earthquake releif efforts are still underway in very remote villages, but nearly all of these are out of the trekking and tourist regions.
+Again, the Nepal situation today is safe again after the 2015 Nepal Earthquake.
+Some Nepal earthquake relief efforts are still underway in very remote villages, but nearly all of these are out of the trekking and tourist regions.
 When more information becomes available on the Tibet Nepal Border reopening, I will immediately update this site and my Facebook page.
 For more information, including advice on which travel agency in Tibet to use, please email me at: email@example.com